Northern Rivers Resilience Initiative

 • the landscape of the entire Northern Rivers region.

-On 28 June 2024, all of this data was made publicly available through GeoScience Australia’s Elvis website
+On 28 June 2024, the data was made publicly available through GeoScience Australia’s Elvis website.

 Hydrodynamic model

-As part of the Australian Government’s commitment to reducing disaster risk and building resilience in the Northern Rivers, the hydrodynamic model and report for the Richmond River catchment has now been finalised.
-The details on how it was developed and validated are publicly available (PDF 17.1MB).
+The hydrodynamic model for the Richmond River catchment has now been finalised.
+The details on how the model was developed and validated are publicly available.

 The model is now being used by CSIRO to support the next stage of this project.
 This involves the identification and assessment of a range of potential flood mitigation measures in the Richmond River catchment.

 To support this process, community consultation took place from 31 July - 15 August 2025.
-This included face to face sessions which gave community members living in the Richmond River catchment a chance to:
+This included online submissions and face to face sessions.
+This process gave community members living in the Richmond River catchment a chance to:

 • Hear directly from CSIRO about the model and its findings